aws-samples/web3-workshop/README.md

 # web3-workshop

+> [!WARNING]
-This repository contains all artifacts for the [Build Web3 on AWS](https://catalog.workshops.aws/buildweb3) workshop.
+> This repository contains the sources for a deprecated workshop.
+It is READ ONLY and will not be updated any further.

 ## Deployment